 Overall Prevalence of Arthritis and Rheumatic Diseases

-In an October 2010 issue of Morbidity and Mortality Weekly Report, the Centers for Disease Control and Prevention announced data estimating that nearly 50 million U.S. adults suffer from arthritis - equating to about 22 percent.
+In an November 2013 issue of Morbidity and Mortality Weekly Report, the Centers for Disease Control and Prevention announced data estimating that 52.5 million U.S. adults suffer from arthritis - equating to about 23 percent.1

 Prevalence among specific racial and ethnic groups

 The CDC also reported that arthritis affects an estimated 3.1 million Hispanics in the United States.
 Published in the Feb.
 18 issue of Morbidity and Mortality Weekly Report, the study presents key findings among seven Hispanic and Latino subgroups including Puerto Ricans, Mexicans, Dominicans, and Cubans.

 - Puerto Ricans reported the highest age-adjusted prevalence of arthritis (21.8 percent) and Cubans/Cuban Americans the lowest (11.7 percent).2

 - Among all subgroups of Hispanics with arthritis, at least 20 percent of people with arthritis reported one or more of the three arthritis-attributable effects and limitations including activity limitations, work limitations, and severe joint pain.2

 - For most subgroups, arthritis prevalence was highest among people 65 years and older, women, and people who were obese.2